 \section{Conclusion}

 In this work, GPU-based accelerating approaches have been applied to stable group explicit finite difference method for solution of one-dimensional diffusion equation.
-The chosen method is introduced by \cite{Davam.2007} and has 4 chief features: parallelism platform, unconditional stability, full explicitness (no need to solution of nonlinear algebraic system), capacity of extension to higher dimensions (rather than one).
+The method is introduced by \cite{Davam.2007} and has 4 chief features: parallelism platform, unconditional stability, full explicitness (no need to solution of nonlinear algebraic system), capacity of extension to higher dimensions (rather than one).
 By using the acceleration, proposed in this work, it would have a fifth feature that is "high speed implementation".
-To accomplish the main objective (to evaluate the impact of using GPU in this method), first of all, we discussed on some parallel implementation techniques of the method like finding the optimized location for synchronizations and etc. Then, before running the algorithm, a scientific review was done on the method of setting the algorithm variables values.
-Especially, the GPU virtual blocks (VBs) number was set after an experiment on the effect of various VBs number on the GPU speed and, also, an analytical discussion on the experiment results.
+To accomplish the main objective (to evaluate the impact of using GPU in this method), first of all, we discussed on some parallel implementation techniques of the method, like finding the optimized location for synchronizations.
+Then, before running the algorithm, we investigated the method of setting the values of the algorithm variables.
+Especially, the GPU virtual blocks (VBs) number was set after experimenting the effect of different VB numbers on the GPU speed and, also, by an analytical discussion on the experiment results.
 After the value determination of the variables, comparisons between the GPU and the CPU (single and multi-thread) approaches were provided by an ordinary Laptop computer.
 For this purpose the CPU multi-thread and single-thread programming codes was implemented, in addition to the GPU code.
-The following remarks should be noted as the results: Using the ordinary laptop computer processors and showing the priority of the GPU results to the CPU results would encourage whole of the researchers and practitioners' society (not especially those who access the HPC labs) to apply GPU to their scientific computing problems.
+The following remarks should be noted as the results: Using the ordinary laptop computer processors and showing the priority of the GPU results to the CPU results would encourage whole of the researchers and practitioners' society (not especially those who access the HPC labs) to apply GPU on their scientific computing problems.
 The GPU results exhibited a speedup about 5 times when compared to a single-thread CPU results and 2 times, when compared to a multi-thread CPU results.
-The price of a GT-335M GPU, used in this work (about U\$250) is much cheaper than adding cores in the computer architecture.
+In both of the experiments we utilized the entire facilities by which we could keep on writing the simple codes which are familiar with non-computer-expert researchers of this field.
+The price of a GT-335M GPU, used in this work (about U\$250) is very cheaper than adding cores in the computer architecture.
+The technique has high scalability capacity and there is no limitation for using GPUs with more numerous cores.
+But, the bottleneck is each GPU has a limitation in total number of nodes which means that we can not increase the problem domain and the grid resolution together, after reaching the maximum number of nodes.
 Finally, it can be stated that this research, like the similar previous studies, demonstrates how easy, cheap and efficient the use of GPU is for solving the scientific computing problems.